Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 ## Current SanctuaryPlayer follow-ups

-1. Wire media-relative HLS seeking (including `VideoSource::start_time`) rather than moving Sanctuary's presentation clock without moving the demuxer/decoder.
+1. Apply `VideoSource::start_time` through the real HLS seek path during initial open.
 2. Add pitch-preserving audio time-stretch before re-enabling 0.25x-2.0x rates for real A/V sessions.
 3. Apply output-latency compensation from `oxideav-sysaudio::Stream::latency()` and add explicit output-device / channel-layout / downmix policy.
 4. Add an Android backend to `oxideav-sysaudio` (or another Sanctuary Android audio implementation) before enabling real A/V playback there.
-5. Make fixed HLS quality changes media-time-safe (seek the replacement session to the current position, then move the reopen off the UI thread); add ABR only after that source/session switching boundary is robust.
+5. Make fixed HLS quality changes media-time-safe by seeking the replacement session to the previous media position, then move the reopen off the UI thread; add ABR only after that source/session switching boundary is robust.
 6. Consider eliminating the final GPU-local image copy in `vdpau-direct` only if wgpu can safely own/sample the externally-written image without weakening resource-state correctness.